 I'm not complaining though.
 We spend a good hour wandering these festively-lit streets, oohing-and-arring at the twinkly lights and wondering how they managed to get a 12-foot blow-up Santa on the roof.

-You might find your kids school or playgroup have already nabbed this Christmas tradition and they don't want to do it at home.
+You might find your kids school or playgroup have already nabbed this Yuletide ritual and they don't want to do it at home.
+If not, most charity shops are welcoming of anything around Yule but they particularly love a well-thought-out hamper.

 8. Go to a pantomime or Christmas show